seagram/seagram.dev/src/pages/posts/apple-script.md

         try
             set name of currentFile to newName
         on error
-            display dialog "Error renaming file " & originalName giving up after 2 end try
+            display dialog "Error renaming" & originalName giving up after 2 end try
     end tell
 end repeat
 display dialog "Renaming completed!" giving up after 2
 ```

-While AppleScript might seem more readable due to its natural language
-syntax, it generates boilerplate code and unnecessary complexity.
-Developers are forced to remember specific keyword combinations and work
-with a bracket system based on keywords rather than typical punctuation
-which only leads to clunky, bloated scripts.
-Attempting to write any
-extensive scripts with AppleScript is impractical, as the language’s
-design turns what should be straightforward tasks into overly
-complicated problems.
+While AppleScript might seem more readable due to its natural language syntax, it generates boilerplate code and unnecessary complexity.
+Developers are forced to remember specific keyword combinations and work with a bracket system based on keywords rather than typical punctuation which only leads to clunky, bloated scripts.
+Attempting to write any extensive scripts with AppleScript is impractical, as the language’s design turns what should be straightforward tasks into overly complicated problems.

 ## readability vs. abstraction

-AppleScript is no doubt a cautionary tale about the purpose of
-programming languages: they serve as layers of abstraction.
-A language's
-syntax need not prioritize readability; that responsibility lies with
-the developer.
-The best-written code often speaks for itself, requiring
-minimal comments because it’s intuitive by design.
-AppleScript tried to
-transfer this responsibility onto the language itself which resulted in
-its convoluted syntax.
-Despite its release 30 years ago, Apple continues
-to support AppleScript in the latest macOS.
-Although it seems unlikely
-that the language is still actively developed, Apple’s continued support
-is surprising.
-Instead of prolonging AppleScript's life, Apple should
-consider expanding Swift’s scripting capabilities for native macOS
-applications.
-AppleScript serves as a stark reminder that despite how
-approachable a language may seem, scalability must come first in design.
+AppleScript is no doubt a cautionary tale about the purpose of programming languages: they serve as layers of abstraction.
+A language's syntax need not prioritize readability; that responsibility lies with the developer.
+The best-written code often speaks for itself, requiring minimal comments from intuitive design.
+AppleScript tried to transfer this responsibility onto the language itself which resulted in its convoluted syntax.
+Despite its release 30 years ago, Apple continues to support AppleScript in macOS.
+Although it seems unlikely that the language is still actively developed, Apple’s continued support is surprising.
+Instead of prolonging AppleScript's life, Apple should consider expanding Swift’s scripting capabilities for native macOS applications.
+AppleScript serves as a stark reminder that despite how approachable a language may seem, scalability must come first in design.